dgarigali/SmartOfficeIllumination/README.md

 ## Arduino code

-Besided the .ino code, three c++ libraries were developed:
+Besides the .ino code, three c++ libraries were developed:

 **lum_system:** contains the methods to [calibrate the LDR](https://www.instructables.com/id/Measuring-Light-Using-Light-Sensor/), read LDR values and compute the I2C data